soumi-2823/Fitness-Site/README.md

 # Fitness-Site

-This one is my First Step to WEB DEVELOPMENT Journey , Sorry for late upload 😊😕
+This one was my First Step to WEB DEVELOPMENT Journey , Sorry for late upload 😊😕